CloudM-Migrate/documentation/Endpoint-Configuration-Guides/LotusNotes.md

 ---

 This guide will show how to configure Lotus Notes as a source endpoint.
+Lotus Notes requires a Self-Hosted install of CloudM Migrate in your environment.
+See

 For Lotus Notes this is defined by the following requirements: